“If every 8 year old in the world is taught meditation, we will eliminate violence from the world within one generation.”

 - Sit in a comfortable chair, feet on the ground.
 Hands in your lap.
 Don’t cross your legs or arms.
 Try to keep your spine relatively straight.

-- Set a (gentle sounding) timer for 20 minutes.
+- Set a (gentle sounding) timer for 20 minutes if you’d like.

 - Take a few deep breaths with your eyes closed.
 Open your eyes softly and briefly, and then close them again.
 No need to keep a focal point.
 Just relax.